isaac-warutumo/mininet-mptcp/README.md

 ## Setup Instructions

-Follow these steps to set up the Simple MPTCP environment:
+Follow these steps to set up the simple MPTCP environment:

 1. Clone the repository:
 ```bash